rekola/radix-cpp/README.md

 ## Radix set and map implementation for C++

 radix-cpp is an experimental flat implementation of ordered set and map.
-It provides very fast insert and lookup by using a hash table to implement a radix sort.
+It provides very fast lookup by using a hash table with open addressing to implement a radix sort.
 Ordinarily hash tables are not ordered, and while in theory, an order preserving hash function could be used, it would lead to large number of collisions.
-In this implementation the key is divided into multiple 8-bit digits, and each digit is ordered seperately while preserving the ordering of the previous stages.
+In this implementation the key is divided into multiple 8-bit digits, and each digit is inserted seperately while preserving the ordering of the previous stages.

+Iterators are automatically repaired if the underlying table changes, so they are stable.

 Currently this implementation only works with strings and unsigned integers, but more support is forthcoming.